-Malaria, caused by unicellular eukaryotic parasites of the Plasmodium genus, claims the life of about a million people every year, the majority of whom are children or pregnant women.
+Malaria, caused by eukaryotic parasites of the Plasmodium genus, claims the life of about half a million people every year, the majority of whom are children or pregnant women.
 Although gene regulatory, and in particular epigenetic, mechanism unique to the parasite could provide potential targets for drug based intervention, we know very little about these processes.
-My research group aims to decipher transcriptional and epigenetic mechanisms that govern the development of P. falciparum in the human red blood cells.
-We use state-of-the-art genomic approaches (e.g. ChIP-seq) to profile the genome-wide distribution of epigenetic features (histone variants, histone post-translational modifications, nucleosome positioning, chromatin modifying enzymes) as well as DNA-binding proteins.
-These genome-wide maps together with complementary sets of proteomic, biochemical and functional experiments are expected to provide the necessary insight into gene regulatory mechanism of the malaria parasite and important clues for the development of antimalarials compounds.
+My group aims to decipher transcriptional and epigenetic mechanisms that govern the development of P. falciparum in its human host.
+We use state-of-the-art genomic (e.g. ChIP-seq, ATAC-seq, single-cell RNA-seq) and quantitative proteomic approaches to collect high quality data about the plasmodium epigenome, transcriptome and proteome.
+Integrative analysis of these datasets together with complementary sets of biochemical and functional experiments will provide important insights into gene regulatory mechanism of the malaria parasite and clues for the development of antimalarial compounds.

-Richárd Bártfai obtained his PhD from the National University of Singapore and studied gene regulatory mechanism that govern the development of male and female gonads in zebrafish.
-In 2007 he joined the department of Molecular Biology at Radboud University Nijmegen and deciphered the basic organization of the Plasmodium epigenome.
+Richárd Bártfai obtained his PhD from the National University of Singapore (Temasek Lifesciences Laboratory) where he studied gene regulatory mechanism underlying the development of male and female gonads in zebrafish.
+In 2007 he joined the department of Molecular Biology at Radboud University and deciphered the basic organization of the Plasmodium epigenome.
 In 2012 he obtained the prestigious NWO-VIDI grant and established his independent research group.

 Grants and memberships

 EviMalaR – FP7 Network of Excellence (2013-2014) member

 NWO-Horizon Breakthrough Project – 100k EUR (2010-2011) main applicant